 Ondansetron prolongs the QT interval in a dose-dependent manner [see Clinical Pharmacology (12.2)].
 In addition, postmarketing cases of Torsade de Pointes have been reported in patients using ondansetron.
-Avoid Ondansetron in patients with congenital long QT syndrome, Electrocardiogram (ECG) monitoring is recommended or syndrome: Electrocardogram (203) monitoring is recommended in patients with electrolyte abnormalities (e.g., hypokalemia or hypomagnesemia), congestive heart failure, bradyarrhythmias, or patients taking other medicinal products that lead to QT prolongation.
+Avoid Ondansetron in patients with congenital long QT syndrome, Electrocardiogram (ECG) monitoring is recommended in patients with electrolyte abnormalities (e.g., hypokalemia or hypomagnesemia), congestive heart failure, bradyarrhythmias, or patients taking other medicinal products that lead to QT prolongation.